rxgq/bftoc/README.md

 # Brainfuck Compiler

-This repository contains a _very_ concise and simple Brainfuck compiler written in C. The compiler reads Brainfuck source code from a file and generates a functionally equivalent C program.
-This is meant as more of an art piece than a program.
+This repository contains a minified Brainfuck compiler written in C. The compiler reads Brainfuck source code from a file and generates a functionally equivalent C program.
+This is meant as a toy project rather than a useful program.

 ## Getting Started